Larry Sharpe (wrestler)

 Larry Weil (June 26, 1951 – April 10, 2017) was an Irish-American professional wrestler, manager and trainer better known under his ring name, "Pretty Boy" Larry Sharpe.
-Sharpe is perhaps most well-known for creating the Monster Factory professional wrestling school.
+Sharpe is perhaps most well known for creating the Monster Factory professional wrestling school.
 He grew up in Castleisland, Ireland and was the original trainer of Kevin Von Erich, and many other well-known wrestlers.

 Professional wrestling career

 Larry Sharpe was a successful wrestler at Paulsboro High School in New Jersey.
 He had a record 13–1–1 and was ranked fourth in the NCAA national rankings.
-In 1974 he was scouted by Red Berry and Gorilla Monsoon who trained him for a life in professional wrestling and later that year Larry made his pro wrestling debut in the WWWF.
+In 1974, he was scouted by Red Berry and Gorilla Monsoon who trained him for a life in professional wrestling and later that year Larry made his pro wrestling debut in the WWF.
 Larry then toured Japan and various territories including Texas, Florida, Puerto Rico, and the Mid Atlantic.

 Sharpe then headed to Canada, where he won his first championship while working for Stampede Wrestling in Calgary, Alberta.
 Forming a tag team with Ripper Collins, he won the Stampede Wrestling International Tag Team Championship on September 24, 1976.
 The team held the title for less than one month, dropping it to Ed and Jerry Morrow on October 15.
 In June 1977, Sharpe returned to the WWWF where he formed a tag team with Dynamite Jack Evans (who was working in the WWWF in preliminary and mid-card matches).
 The Hollywood Blondes (as they were known) had a successful run winning matches on television and at live events.
 They impressed Gorilla Monsoon (who owned part of the World Wrestling Council) who sent them down to Puerto Rico for their most successful run.

 On December 17, 1977, they defeated Carlos Colón and Victor Jovica to win the WWC North American Tag Team Championship.
 The title was declared vacant on April 22 the following year because of a controversial match against Jovica and Chief Thunder Cloud.
 The teams met for a rematch on May 6, and the Hollywood Blondes regained the championship.
 Three weeks later, however, they lost the title to Colón and Thunder Cloud.
 Sharpe's next stop was Hawaii where he quickly became the top contender for the NWA Hawaii Heavyweight Championship.
 In November 1978 when the previous champion, Don Muraco, won the NWA Pacific International Heavyweight Championship, was forced to vacate the Hawaiian championship, Sharpe was awarded the title, later losing it to Mando Guerrero on November 22.
 After a brief stint in the Mid Atlantic, he returned to the WWF in 1979.
 He was given a small push by Vince McMahon Sr, but ended up leaving to wrestle independently and open his training school.